Yyiyun/Dualsense_Edge_Modules_Callibration/README.md

-# Dualsense_Edge_Modules_Callibration
-# Proof of concept script for calibrating Dualsense Edge Modules

 # Introduction
+This is Proof of concept script for calibrating Dualsense Edge Modules center point.

 I’m excited to share that I’ve successfully figured out how to calibrate the DualSense Edge modules.
 This project took me a couple of months of research, experimentation, and a few sacrificial controllers and modules along the way.
 Hopefully, this information can help others and give new life to drifting or malfunctioning Edge modules.

 # This script will center the stick module center point